rahulmoorthy19/basic-digit-recognizer/README.md

-# basic neural network example with the mnist dataset and using 3 layers of neural network
+# basic neural network example with the mnist dataset and using 3 layers of neural network.first program with tensorflow